twifty/atom-symfony-commands/README.md

 This package depends on `node-pty@>=0.7.0` which currently has an [issue](https://github.com/Tyriar/node-pty/issues/72) with losing data after a stream has closed.
 This causes some commands (for example `list`) to not output all data.
 The issue is currently being dealt with and this package will update its dependency as soon as it becomes available.

-Due to the above issue, running `clear` within the console when data has been lost will not work correctly.
-A sepearate issue is open with [`xterm`](https://github.com/sourcelair/xterm.js/issues/943#issuecomment-327272499).
+Due to the above issue, running `clear` within the console after data has been lost will not work correctly.
+A sepearate issue was opened which [`xterm refuses to fix`](https://github.com/sourcelair/xterm.js/issues/943#issuecomment-327272499).
 For now, calling `reset` will correctly clear and reset the terminal.

 ##### License
 Copyright (c) 2017, Owen Parry (MIT License).